 Here Paul explains how he came about a knowledge of the mystery of God.
 He does claim it was given to him by revelation (as the rapture theorists do correctly state).
-But please notice here he calls it the ‘mystery of Christ’.
-It is crucial to our proper understanding that we grasp that the central focus of this mystery is not a ‘rapture’, but a person: Jesus Christ.
+But please notice here he calls it ‘the mystery of Christ’.
+It is crucial to our proper understanding that we grasp that the central focus of this mystery is not a ‘rapture’, but a person!
+And that person is Jesus Christ!
 Paul goes into greater depth to help us understand this wonderful mystery in the next passage.

 Even the mystery which hath been hid from ages and from generations, but now is made manifest to his saints: 27 To whom God would make known what is the riches of the glory of this mystery among the Gentiles; which is Christ in you, the hope of glory: Colossians 1:26

 Notice carefully here, Paul said it was a mystery made manifest (revealed) to the Saints of his generation: the early Church.
-He does NOT give the understanding this ‘mystery of God’ is a doctrine (pre-trib rapture) that will be only revealed to the end-time generations as we are being led to believe by many today.
-Again, he points not to a ‘catching away’, but to Christ; and the deeper understanding of this all concerns Christ indwelling the believer.
+He does NOT give the understanding this ‘mystery of God’ is a doctrine (pre-trib rapture) that will be only revealed to the end-time generation as we are being led to believe by many deceived and deceiving teachers today.
+Again he points, NOT to a ‘catching away’, but to our Christ.
+And the deeper understanding of this all concerns Christ indwelling the believer.
+Christ in you!
 This is the glory of the mystery, and thus carries the hope of the believer.
 That our salvation will come about as a result of Jesus living IN US!

 Now back to the passage the rapture theorists attempt to twist into a promotion of their false doctrine.